-3. Financial Implications
+Financial Implications

-3.1 In accordance with the Cambridgeshire and Peterborough Combined Authority Order 2017, no remuneration is to be payable by the Combined Authority to its members including coopted members of the Overview and Committee.
+In accordance with the Cambridgeshire and Peterborough Combined Authority Order 2017, no remuneration is to be payable by the Combined Authority to its members including co-opted members of the Overview and Committee.
+Therefore there are no direct financial implications from this recommendation other than that the co-opted member would be able to claim travelling and subsistence expenses in line with the Authority's approved policy.

-4. Legal Implications
+Legal Implications

-- 4.1 The Combined Authorities (Overview and Scrutiny Committees, Access to Information and Audit Committees) Order 2017 provides for members of the Overview and Scrutiny Committee appointed from the constituent councils and those who are appointed other than from the constituent councils.
-The CFGS guidance referred to within the main body of the report describes three categories of members: - 1.
-Members of the committee appointed from a constituent authority.
+- 6.1 The Combined Authorities (Overview and Scrutiny Committees, Access to Information and - Audit Committees) Order 2017 provides for members of the Overview and Scrutiny Committee appointed from the constituent councils and those who are appointed other than from the constituent councils.
+The CFGS guidance referred to within the main body of the report describes three categories of members: - 1.Members of the committee appointed from a constituent authority.
 These members have a vote and are taken into account for the purpose of political proportionality.

-- Such members would be nominated by their home authority, subject to proportionality requirements... - 2.
-Members of the Committee appointed from a non-constituent authority.
+Such members would be nominated by their home authority, subject to proportionality requirements... - 2.Members of the Committee appointed from a non-constituent authority.
 These members do not have a vote.
 Such members would be nominated by their home authority.... - 3.
 Members of the Committee who are co-opted, because of their skills and experience, or for some other reason.
 These members do not have a vote and are not taken into account for the purpose of political proportionality.
-A separate appointment process will be required for these people. - 4.1 The appointment of an Independent Member (and Substitute) would fall under 'some other reason' as described above.
-An amendment to the Constitution would formalise this approach and a fair and transparent process would need to be implemented for such appointments. - 4.2 The Committee also has the option to recommend to the Combined Authority the appointment of a co-opted member to address a skill and/or capacity gap.
-This approach would more closely align with CFGS guidance. - 5.
-Background Papers - 5.1 CA Board Agenda and Decision Summary 8 June 2022
+A separate appointment process will be required for these people.

+The appointment of an Independent Member (and Substitute) would fall under 'some other reason' as described above.
+An amendment to the Constitution would formalise this approach and a fair and transparent process would need to be implemented for such appointments.

+The Committee also has the option to recommend to the Combined Authority the appointment of a co-opted member to address a skill and/or capacity gap.
+This approach would more closely align with CFGS guidance.